calphool/TRS80GS/README.md

 between related devices or related pins on a device.~~

 Strike all that...
 I pivoted on the design by rev2.
-We got rid of silly things like glue logic chips and SPDT dip switches, and simply added a CPLD that manages *all* of the decoding and control signal generation.
+We got rid of silly things like glue logic chips and SPDT dip switches, and simply added a [CPLD](https://www.microchip.com/wwwproducts/en/ATF22V10C) that manages the address decoding and control signal generation.
 The code for the CPLD is now in the repo.
+So you
-So you "adjust" the addresses in code now, not with SPDT dip switches (what was I thinking?)
+"adjust" the addresses in code now, not with SPDT dip switches (what was I thinking?)

 Rev3 includes some addtions.
 First, it fixes the sound problem that the rev2 board had so we get both sound chips working (all 6 audio channels and 2 noise channels).
-Second, it includes a 32k SRAM.
+Second, it includes a [32k SRAM](https://www.mouser.com/ProductDetail/511-M48Z35Y70PC1).
 The original expansion system for the TRS-80 used DRAMs, but SRAM actually ends up being much better, especially when you use a non-volatile one like I have.
 The Rev3 board also cleans up the joystick bodges that I had to do on the Rev2 board.
 Rev3 works fully, and I've been building a Pacman game on it.

-Rev4 is currently (July 2018) being built by our Chinese friends at allpcb.com, and it is an upgraded version of Rev3 with one major improvement -- a UART.
+Rev4 is currently (July 2018) being built by our Chinese friends at allpcb.com, and it is an upgraded version of Rev3 with one major improvement -- a [UART](https://en.wikipedia.org/wiki/16550_UART).
 I *should* be able to connect a
 [FTDI cable](http://www.ftdichip.com/Products/Cables/USBTTLSerial.htm) via USB from my Mac to this UART and I should be able to transfer binary data back and forth.
 Initially I'll just use it to move my Pacman code back and forth, but in truth with a fully functional UART, I could build a kind of network interface and create something loosely equivalent to a LAN share, which would be sort of cool.
 In fact,